rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.385.2">5.31.385.2</a> If no city of manufacture can be conjectured, supply the name of a state, province, country, or other larger geographic entity as the place of manufacture with a question mark if necessary, using a modern form of the name in the language of the cataloging agency, all in square brackets.

-<a name="5.31.385.3">5.31.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.32.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.5)).
+<a name="5.31.385.3">5.31.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.32.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.5)).

 <a name="5.31.385.4">5.31.385.4</a> If no place of manufacture can be conjectured, record “Place of manufacture not identified” in square brackets.

 ## 5.31.39 Place names in more than one language or script

 <a name="5.31.39.1">5.31.39.1</a>  If the name of the place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the place that appears first.
 Transcribe the remaining place(s) as [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/).
-Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement) to indicate the original position on the source of any transposed statements (see [5.34.35.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.35.1)).
+Always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement) to indicate the original position on the source of any transposed statements (see [5.34.35.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.35.1)).

 ---